iturdikulov/notes/information theory.md

 ---
-title: "Information theory"
 date: 2023-04-17
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Information theory

 > Branch of applied [[mathematics|mathematic]] and electrical
 > engineering.
 Information theory measures the amount of information in data